Updated: Mar 16

 Never leave your children alone with your puppy until you are 100% confident that they won’t “wind each other up” and pup won’t get over excited.
 Teach them the same rules that you are now following.

 Put into place teaching your puppy not to bite, keep a diary so that you can monitor when your pup gets excited, is there a pattern, are they over tired, over excited, can you distract them or give them some time to rest, what is working and what isn’t?

 This will help you to form an understanding of what is triggering your pup and how to make it stop.

 Socialise your puppy with other pups so that they can teach each other manners.

-Make sure your use a cue word such as “Leave It” so you can catch the bite before it happens, and keep your pup calm during play times.
+Try using a cue word such as “Leave It” so you can catch the bite before it happens, and keep your pup calm during play times.

-Puppies tend to change their teeth around 5 months so give them plenty of things to chew on.
+Puppies tend to change their teeth at around 18 weeks so give them plenty of things to chew on.
 My favourite is cold carrots.
 Leave whole carrots in the fridge and when you need them cut one into sticks and hold them still and strong in your pups mouth and they can move it to where they NEED it, this will help them.
 You may find the stick or chew comes out with blood on it, don’t worry thats the tooth gone, you may find it or your puppy has swallowed it and thats perfectly natural.

 Remember all dogs investigate the world with their mouths, mouthing and biting are a right of passage that unfortunately for a few months we need to help them with, if you follow these guidelines your pup will learn quickly and kindly how to redirect their natural instinct and you will have a well rounded playful puppy!!